 - Check out your account monthly.
-Thoroughly review your account each month to make sure your payment was processed and applied correctly.
-If you want your payment to go toward a specific loan, you need to explicitly direct FedLoan to do so and then verify that action was taken.
+Thoroughly review your account each month to ensure your payment is processed and applied correctly.
+If you want your payment to go toward a specific loan, explicitly direct FedLoan to do so.
+Then, verify that action was taken.

 - Keep records for everything.
 Store copies of any forms you submit and write down information from all phone call interactions (e.g., date, time, customer service representative’s name, etc.).

 - Sign up for automatic payments.
 Your FedLoan Servicing payment must be on time to receive credit as a PSLF-qualifying payment.
 Autopay can eliminate the risk of missing a payment, and you can score a 0.25% interest rate reduction.

 - Consolidate your loans with FedLoan if you haven’t already made payments.
 Consolidation can simplify the repayment process and make it as easy as possible for FedLoan to keep track of your PSLF progress.